Diagnostic Medical Sonography

 Term hours: 63 lecture.
 This course will provide lecture and demonstrations covering the areas of acoustical physics, propagation principles, transducers, machine instrumentation, hemodynamics, harmonics, doppler principles, biological effects, artifacts, and quality control.
 (CSU)

-Term hours: 288 laboratory TBA.
+Co-Requisites DMS 170 C and 175 C Term hours: 256 laboratory TBA.
 This course is designed to acclimate the sonography student to the hospital setting, sonography department, and the sonography profession.
-The student is expected to complete a minimum of 256 hours of clinical training at an assigned clinical facility.
-Topics include hospital orientation, HIPPA regulations, SDMS code of ethics, sonography ergonomics, and basic scanning techniques and protocols.
+The student is expected to complete a minimum of 256 hours of clinical training at an affiliated hospital.
+Topics include hospital orientation, HIPAA regulations, SDMS code of ethics, sonography ergonomics, and basic scanning techniques and protocols.
 (CSU)

 DMS 175 C Abdomen Sonography 4 Units

-Term hours: 54 lecture and 27 hours laboratory.
+Term hours: 63 lecture and 27 laboratory.
 This course will provide a study of the clinical applications of abdomen sonography.
 It will include abdominal vasculature; liver; gallbladder and biliary system; pancreas; spleen; and kidneys.
 Interpretation of clinical laboratory tests, related clinical signs and symptoms, and normal and abnormal sonographic patterns will be discussed.
 This course includes a lab section on basic scanning techniques and protocol.
-(CSU)
+(CSU).

 DMS 176 C Pathology and Small Parts 3 Units